How to Be "Easily Amused and Impossible to Offend"

 2. LEARN ABOUT THE VERY BIG AND THE VERY SMALL

-I think it's amazing to look at things that we can only see through a microscope as well as things that we can only see through a telescope, and to know that we are somewhere in the middle of it all.
+I think it's amazing to look at things that we can only see through a microscope as well as things that we can only see through a telescope, and to realize that we are somewhere in the middle of it all.

 What does this have to do with our attitudes?